 - Pull the plastic wrap up to cover the fillets.
 Place another dish or some plates on top of the salmon and weigh it down using canned food or other heavy items.

-- Place the dish in the refrigerator for 48-72 hours.
+- Place the dish in the refrigerator for 48 to 72 hours.
 Once or twice a day remove the dish, unwrap the salmon and baste it with the juices that accumulate.
 Then flip the fish over and return the dish to the refrigerator.

 - Take the fillets from their wrapping, remove the dill and scrape off any excess cure mix.
 Slice thinly on the bias and serve.